microsoft/dicom-server/docs/concepts/change-feed.md

 ## Summary

+- Extract business analytics insights and metrics, based on changes that occur to your objects.

+- Poll the change feed to create an event source for push notifications.

 In this Concept, we reviewed the REST API design of Change Feed and potential usage scenarios.
 For a how-to guide on Change Feed, see [Pull changes from Change Feed](../how-to-guides/pull-changes-from-change-feed).